MartinBulla/avian_FID_covid/Data/READ_ME.txt

 Species -  the scientific (Latin) name of the species as used in the BirdTree project (http://birdtree.org/) Family - family affiliation of the species
 Order - order affiliation of th species

+6. DAT_res.Rdata
+contains R data.table d_ with res column containing residuals from Table S1 - 1d model and data.table s_ with residuals from Table S1 - 1c model, used to test for phylogenetic signal in residuals. res - residual values
+Species - the scientific (Latin) name of the species as used in the BirdTree project (http://birdtree.org/)

+7. trees.tre
+contains 100 randomly sampled phylogenetic trees (Hackett backbone) from the Birdtree project (http://birdtree.org/)